 An ordained Presbyterian teaching elder, Galbreath has served congregations in Clatskanie, Woodburn, and Warrenton, Oregon as well as in Tacoma, Washington.
 In 2001, he was elected Moderator of Olympia Presbytery.
 His service to the church includes leadership roles as a member of the Consultation on Common Texts, a delegate to the English Language Liturgical Consultation, a member of the Sacrament Study Task Force and a member of the Cooperative Committee on Examinations.

 A primary research interest for Galbreath has focused on sacramental ethics, or ways to explore connections between worship and daily life.
-This work led to the publication of two books: Leading from the Table (Alban, 2008) and Leading through the Water (Alban, 2011) which respectively examine the eucharist and baptismal liturgies in order to discern sacramental patterns and practices that are a part of our daily life.
+This work led to the publication of a trilogy of books: Leading from the Table (Alban, 2008), Leading through the Water (Alban, 2011) and Leading into the World which respectively examine the eucharist and baptismal liturgies and a Christian commitment to earth care in order to discern sacramental patterns and practices that are a part of our daily life.
 In addition, Galbreath published Doxology and Theology (Peter Lang, 2008) and is co-author of the lectionary commentary New Proclamation: Year B, 2011-2012, Advent Through Holy Week (Fortress, 2011).
-His current research is on liturgy and ecology.

-In 1981, he married Jan Vincent Galbreath, who works as a speech pathologist for the Richmond Public School District.
-Their son Andi lives in Portland, Oregon where he is a performance artist and yoga instructor.
+In 1981, he married Jan Vincent Galbreath, who works as a speech pathologist in the Asheville area.
 Galbreath’s interests include art, architecture, film, soccer (particularly the Portland Timbers), and baseball.